allan-tulane/fa-23-course-preparation-iratzan/README.md

 ## Turning in your work

 - Once complete, click on the "Version Control" icon in the left pane on repl.it.
+I
 - Enter a commit message in the "what did you change?" text box
 - Click "commit and push."
 This will push your code to your github repository.
 - Although you are working as a team, please have each team member submit the same code to their repository.
 One person can copy the code to their repl.it and submit it from there.